nktnet1/sync-request-curl/README.md

 <br/>

 See [sync-request](https://www.npmjs.com/package/sync-request) for the original documentation.
-All Libcurl Errors will contain a non-zero integer code that can be looked up [here](https://curl.se/libcurl/c/libcurl-errors.html).
+See the [Errors](#25-errors) section for information on libcurl errors.

 Please note that this library only supports a subset of the original features which are summarised below.